-The International Space Station (ISS) is 450 metric tons of super charged, multi-national, high grade technological wizardry.
-It has been merrily bombing round this planet at about 17,000 mph (which is 12 times the speed of a bullet coming out of the end of an assault rifle) for about 11 years.
+The International Space Station (ISS) is 450 metric tons of super charged, multinational, high-grade technological wizardry.
+It has been merrily bombing around this planet at about 17,000 mph (which is 12 times the speed of a bullet coming out of the end of an assault rifle) for about 11 years.

 You don’t need a telescope or binoculars, just your naked eyes.
-The ISS passes over at slightly different angles every fly past, and at most it only takes about 3 or 4 minutes to nip from the West horizon to the East.
+The ISS passes over at slightly different angles every fly past, and, at most, it only takes about 3 or 4 minutes to nip from the West horizon to the East.
 I recommend taking a glimpse one clear night.

 Yes, it’s just a tiny, insignificant, glowing micro-orb, but when you realise it is a chunk of man made gubbins that’s carrying real live humans on it at 7,706 meters per second, it takes a different feel.
 It’s 100m long.
 Not small.
 Linford Christie, a few years ago, could have run the length of it in under 10 seconds, but that is still a sizable beast, no?